Corporate Governance

 Other

-(3) Management Advisory Council
+3. Management Advisory Council

-Number of meetings held in FY2022: 5
+Number of meetings held in FY2025: 3

-The Management Advisory Council is composed of four outside directors(Akihiro Koyama, Junko Shiokawa, Takafumi Seto, Kenichiro Ito), as well as Chairman Shuhei Toyoda, Vice Chairman Naoki Miyazaki, and President Masayoshi Shirayanagi.
-The chair of the Management Advisory Council is the Chairman.
-The Management Advisory Council, as an advisory body to the Board of Directors, deliberates on important management strategies and issues, the selection and dismissal of management, compensation, succession planning and other matters, and has the authority to determine the amount of individual compensation for directors upon resolution by the Board of Directors.
+The Management Advisory Council, as an advisory body to the Board of Directors, deliberates on important corporate strategies and issues, the selection and dismissal of management, compensation, succession planning and other matters, and has the authority to determine the amount of individual compensation for directors upon resolution by the Board of Directors.

-Support structure for outside directors and Audit & Supervisory Board members
+Support Structure for Outside Directors and Audit & Supervisory Board Members

 Internal directors and standing Audit & Supervisory Board members provide explanations about required knowledge pertaining to areas such as the Company’s businesses, financial affairs and organizations when outside directors and outside Audit & Supervisory Board members assume office.
-The Company also sends materials of the Board of Directors beforehand to outside directors and outside Audit & Supervisory Board members and provides them with prior explanations on the important matters of agenda items submitted to the Board of Directors.
-Furthermore, outside directors and Audit & Supervisory Board members are provided with reports on the progress of global hoshin (policy), and tour plants and offices.
-The Company has assigned Audit & Supervisory staff to the Audit & Supervisory Board Office as part of a structure for supporting the day-to-day auditing activities of standing Audit & Supervisory Board members.
+The Company also sends materials of the Board of Directors and Audit & Supervisory Board beforehand to outside directors and outside Audit & Supervisory Board members and provides them with prior explanations on the important matters of agenda items submitted to the Board of Directors.
+Furthermore, outside directors and Audit & Supervisory Board members are provided with reports on the progress of global hoshin (policy), and plans are made for them to tour plants and offices.
+The Company has assigned dedicated staff to the Audit & Supervisory Board Office as part of a structure for supporting the day-to-day auditing activities of standing Audit & Supervisory Board members.
 They also support the auditing activities of outside Audit & Supervisory Board members through the operation of the Audit & Supervisory Board.

-Evaluation results of the effectiveness of the Board of Directors
+Evaluation Results of the Effectiveness of the Board of Directors

 Toyota Boshoku analyzes and evaluates the effectiveness of the Board of Directors as follows.

-(1) Method
+1. Method

-• ②The Segment Chief in charge of the administrative office of the Board of Directors conducts a questionnaire of and interviews with all directors and Audit & Supervisory Board members, including outside members, in February.
+• (1) The officer in charge of the administrative office of the Board of Directors conducts a questionnaire and interviews with all directors and Audit & Supervisory Board members, including outside members, in February.

-• ③The evaluation results and the direction to be taken to resolve issues are summarized and reported to the Board of Directors in March for discussion.
+• (2) The evaluation results and the improvement measures for issues are summarized and reported to the Board of Directors in March for discussion.

-(2) Overview of fiscal 2022 evaluation results
+2. Overview of fiscal 2025 evaluation results

 Toyota Boshoku will strive to make the following improvements to ensure even greater effectiveness of the Board of Directors.

-Policy for deciding the amount of officers’ compensation and the calculation method
+Policy for Deciding the Amount of Officers’ Compensation and the Calculation Method

 The “Policy for deciding the amount of compensation for Directors and Operating Officers” is resolved by the Board of Directors.

-(1) Basic approach
+1. Basic approach

 In order to realize a compensation system that is highly linked to the Company’s business performance, the following are reflected in part of the compensation structure: